alexromanescu/xfolder/docs/install.md

 - **New Scan** occupies roughly one third of the top row on the left, with all fields stacked vertically for quick configuration.
 - **Active Scans** and key metrics (folders/files scanned, workers, potential reclaim) share the right-hand side; the active scan list scrolls inside its panel so it always fits beside the New Scan form.
 - **Similarity Explorer** (further down) shows a 1/3–2/3 split: similarity groups in a list or tree on the left, and Folder Comparison on the right.
 A draggable splitter lets you temporarily give more room to either side without breaking the layout.
+- **Scan Progress** (while a scan is running) shows live folder/file counters, a weighted overall progress bar, an indeterminate spinner for the walking phase, and percentage-based progress bars for aggregating/grouping.
+Each phase row displays a status icon, numeric percentage where applicable, and a compact history-friendly ETA line (`elapsed X — Ym Zs remaining`), plus a **Stop scan** button to cooperatively cancel long-running jobs.

 > **Tip:** To test an SMB/NFS share, mount it on the host first (e.g., `/mnt/share`) and scan that mount point.